colmena/colmena/CONTRIBUTING.md

-# Contributing to Colmena CMS
+# Contributing to Colmena

-Thanks for your interest in contributing to Colmena CMS.
+Thanks for your interest in contributing to Colmena.

 As a contributor, here are the guidelines we would like you to follow: